LADI/jack-select/README.md

 ------------

-To install jack-select on your system for everybody, check and install the requirements below and then run:
+To install jack-select on your system for everybody, check and install the requirements below and then get jack-select by either downloading a release archive from the Python Package Index ([PyPI]) and unpack it or clone the source code repository from Github:

     $ git clone https://github.com/SpotlightKid/jack-select

+Then change into the directory created by unpacking the release archive or cloning the repository and run `make install`:

     $ cd jack-select
     $ [sudo] make PREFIX=/usr install

-This will install the `jack-select` program, the `jackselect` Python package and the `jack-select.desktop` file and the `jack-select.png` icon to provide a desktop start menu entry.
+This will install the `jack-select` program, the `jackselect` Python package, the `jack-select.1` man page and the `jack-select.desktop` file and the `jack-select.png` icon to provide a desktop start menu entry.
 It will also install the required Python dependencies if they haven't been installed yet.
 Installing `PyGObject` probably won't work this way, so make sure it is installed some other way beforehand, e.g. via your distributions package management.

 If you want to install jack-select only for the current user, replace the last command above with:

     $ make install-user

+This will not install the man page.

 You can start jack-select from your desktop's XDG-compatible start menu or add it to your autostart folder (e.g. `~/.config/autostart`) to have it started